 We have entered into employment agreements with certain of our executive officers.
 For more information regarding these agreements with our named executive officers, see "Executive and Director Compensation-Employment Arrangements."
 In addition, in January 2006 we hired Elizabeth Epstein, who later became Mr. Kramer's wife.
 Ms. Epstein remained in our employ through February 29, 2016.
-In consideration of services, Ms. Epstein received salary, commission, bonus and 401(k) matching contributions aggregating approximately \$267,500, comprised of base salary of approximately \$147,500, commissions of approximately \$88,500, bonus of approximately \$175,000, commissions of approximately \$17,500 and matching contributions to our 401(k) savings plan of approximately \$175,000, comprised of base salary net of accrued vacation of approximately \$13,000, bonus of \$5,000 and matching contributions to our 401(k) savings plan of approximately \$1,000, in 2016.
+In consideration of services, Ms. Epstein received salary, commission, bonus and 401(k) matching contributions aggregating approximately \$267,500, comprised of base salary of approximately \$147,500, commissions of approximately \$88,500, bonus of approximately \$27,000 and matching contributions to our 401(k) savings plan of approximately \$147,500, commissions of approximately \$17,500 and matching contributions to our 401(k) savings plan of approximately \$175,000, comprised of base salary net of accrued vacation of approximately \$13,000, bonus of \$5,000 and matching contributions to our 401(k) savings plan of approximately \$1,000, in 2016.
 In January 2006 we also hired Jim Beckley, the brother of Michael Beckley, who was a member of our board of directors from September 2015 to January 2017.
-In consideration of services, Jim Beckley received salary, bonus and other compensation aggregating approximately \$103,000, comprised of base salary of approximately \$17,000, in 2014, approximately \$100,000, comprised of base salary of approximately \$100,000, bonus of approximately \$100,000, comprised of base salary of approximately \$100,000, bonus of approximately \$100,000, comprised of base salary of approximately \$100,000, bonus of approximately \$100,000, comprised of base salary of approximately \$100,000, bonus of approximately \$100,000, bonus of approximately \$100,000, comprised of base salary of approximately \$100,000, bonus of approximately \$100,000, bonus of approximately \$100,000, bonus of approximately \$100,0
+In consideration of services, Jim Beckley received salary, bonus and other compensation aggregating approximately \$12,000 and reimbursement of insurance costs of approximately \$87,000, bonus of \$2,500, reimbursement of relocation expenses of approximately \$12,000 and reimbursement of insurance costs of approximately \$8,000, in 2015, and approximately \$105,500, comprised of base salary of approximately \$92,000 and reimbursement of insurance costs of approximately \$8,000, in 2016.
+Amounts paid to Jim Beckley in 2015 and 2016 were paid in Australian dollars and are presented here in U.S. dollars based on the exchange rate on December 31, 2016.